About Equiniti and unclaimed assets

 Who are Equiniti Financial Services Limited?

-You can check our Financial Services Authority registration here: www.fsa.gov.uk or by calling them on 0845 606 1234.
+You can check our Financial Conduct Authority registration here:

 Why are the details of my assets not included in this letter?